l6p/l6p.github.io/ScriptGuides/UsingContext.md

 ## Explanation

-Use Context to exchange data between test cases or use Context to pass the dynamic data needed for testing.
+Use context to exchange data between test cases or use context to pass the dynamic data needed for testing.

 First declare a structure to hold the data in the context.
 For example, in the following example, a structure called `Context` is declared,